 Prior to the time of production, the fuel tank selected for testing is durability tested and preconditioned as specified in TP-901 to stabilize the permeation emissions.
-An emission test is then conducted using Fuel tank testing shall be conducted according to TP-901 and the results submitted to ARB as part of the certification application.
-Fuel lines shall be tested according to SAE J1737 (Stabilized May 2013) and the results submitted to ARB as part of the certification application.
-If, after review of the application for certification including all test data submitted by the manufacturer applicant and any other pertinent data or information the Executive Officer determines is necessary, the Executive Officer determines that the application has satisfied the conditions set forth in thesethis procedures, the Executive Officer may approve the application and issue an Executive Order.
+An emission test is then conducted using TP-901 and the results submitted to ARB as part of the certification application.
+If, after review of the application for certification including all test data submitted by the manufacturer and any other pertinent data or information the Executive Officer determines is necessary, the Executive Officer determines that the application has satisfied the conditions set forth in these procedures, the Executive Officer may approve the application and issue an Executive Order.